 In 2004, Woodsworth College was proud to open its residence at 321 Bloor Street West.
 The building, designed by architects alliance, is an imposing glass structure at the corner of Bloor and St. George Streets and offers 371 students on campus accommodation in an apartment style setting.
 The Residence has been an exciting addition to the College for all its students.

-In addition to being a locus of student life, Woodsworth is the sponsor of a variety of academic programs consisting of two undergraduate programs, Criminology and Employment Relations; three first-year seminar courses; Certificate programs in Teaching English to Speakers of Other Languages and Human Resources Management; Teaching in Higher Education; Summer Abroad Programs; and the Visiting Students Program.
+In addition to being a locus of student life, Woodsworth is the sponsor of a variety of academic programs including three first-year seminar courses; Woodsworth One; Certificate programs in Teaching English to Speakers of Other Languages and Human Resources Management; Teaching in Higher Education; Summer Abroad Programs and the Visiting Students Program.

 Woodsworth is also the home of several major access programs.
-The Millie Rotman Shime Academic Bridging Program admits approximately 600 students annually to take advantage of this program.
-It enables mature students who are at least 20 years of age and who have been away from formal education to pursue degree studies at the University of Toronto upon successful completion of the program.
-The Student Success Partnership Agreement is a joint program between Woodsworth/U of T and Seneca College.
-This program gives students the opportunity to begin their studies at Seneca and complete them at U of T, earning both a liberal arts diploma and a university bachelor of arts degree in four years.
+The Millie Rotman Shime Academic Bridging Program admits students mature students who are at least 20 years of age and who have been away from formal education for a time, to pursue degree studies at the University of Toronto upon successful completion of the program.
+The Diploma to Degree Program is a joint effort between Woodsworth/U of T and Seneca, Humber and George Brown Colleges.
+This program gives students the opportunity to begin their studies at one of the colleges and then complete them at U of T, earning both a liberal arts diploma and a university bachelor of arts degree in four years.

 In the fall of 2009, the beautifully renovated Kruger Hall Commons (formerly the Drill Hall) opened.
 The space provides study, meeting and social space for students and alumni.